tanchongmin/agentjo/contrib/Fun_AgentJo_Projects/Text-Based Adventure/README.md

 - Preparation: In your .env file, add in the OPENAI_API_KEY, or the API keys of the LLM you are using

 - There is also an Images and Music folder

+- To run: Open the Game.ipynb and run the cell.
+Enjoy!